dashpay/tenderdash/spec/README.md

 Contributions are welcome.

-Proposals at an early stage can first be drafted as Github issues.
-To progress, a proposal will often need to be written out and approved as a [Request For Comment (RFC)](../docs/rfc/README.md).

 The standard language for coding blocks is Golang.

 If you find discrepancies between the spec and the code that